UCLComputerScience/COMP0016_2020_21_Team19/README.md

 You will need to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-> **Note for windows users**: You may need to change the line endings in the `init-db.sh`, `start.sh` and `test.sh` scripts as this has only been tested on a MacOS/Linux.
+> **Note for windows users**: You may need to change the line endings in the `init_db.sh`, `start.sh` and `test.sh` scripts as this has only been tested on a MacOS/Linux.
 You may get errors otherwise.

 1. Clone this repo and `cd` into the cloned folder.
     `git clone https://github.com/UCLComputerScience/COMP0016_2020_21_Team19`